phetsims/qa/issue-templates/android-test-template.md

 </summary>

 1. Switch the device to a non-English locale - preferably a language that uses upper/lower case
-2. Follow the steps for Testing an initial Play Store installation
+2. Follow the steps for <a href="#testing-an-initial-play-store-installation">Testing an initial Play Store installation</a>
 3. Open the app, making sure that internet access is enabled on the device.
 4. Identify a word that can change from upper to lower case and publish a translation with rosetta.
 5. Wait 24 hours at least.